irismusicproject/irismusicproject.github.io/_posts/2020-4-27-Spring Appeal-Results.md

 ---
 layout: post
-title: Spring 2020 Appeal: Musical Offerings
+title: Musical Offerings from our Spring 2020 Appeal
 ---

 Thank you to everyone who contributed to our Spring 2020 Appeal!
 Below are some examples of the music we have produced during the pandemic.